So Perth, What does your business, and branding, stand for?

 - Staff retention dropping, when staff start to see that their future in the company is on shaky ground.

-- High performing staff members plan for their futures within a company… they want to know that they’re doing good work for a good brand that will nurture their potential.
+- High performing staff members plan for their future… they want to know that they’re doing good work for a growing company that will nurture their potential.

-- A directionless brand can lower morale and make it difficult for even your most loyal staff to continue prioritising the business in their 5-year plan;
+- A directionless business can lower morale and make it difficult for even your most loyal staff to continue prioritising the business in their 5-year plan;

 - Customer retention following suit and dropping off, as customers seek better options that fulfil (and exceed) their experiential expectations; and